-The Calibre de Cartier Diver’s watch, which we previously covered here and here, represents Cartier’s first foray into dive watches.
-It’s also the most rugged and sporty watch they have ever produced.
+The new Calibre de Cartier Diver’s watch — which we recently covered here and here — represents Cartier’s first foray into dive watches.
+And it’s also the most rugged and sporty watch they have ever produced.

 Cartier, is a world-renowned French jeweler, with a long history of producing classical luxury watches, with little emphasis on sport.
 But sports watches make up such a big share of the watch market.
 And the diver’s watch is a model virtually every well-known watch brand has in their assortment.
 So, Cartier finally decided to “dive in.”

-The Calibre de Cartier Dive is not just about looks, it’s a real diver’s watch.
-It meets all ISO 6425 dive watch requirements, meaning, it is water-resistant to at least 330 feet, it has a timing controller (dive bezel), and it complies with all the standards for readability, luminosity, shock resistance, anti-magnetism and band solidity.
+The Calibre de Cartier Dive is not just about looks, it’s also a real diver’s watch.
+It meets all ISO 6425 dive watch requirements, meaning, it is water-resistant to at least 330 feet, it has a timing controller (dive bezel), and it complies with all the standards for readability, luminosity, shock resistance, anti-magnetism, and band solidity.

 The case has the typical shape you can tell is a Cartier, even from across the room.
 According to Cartier, it measures 42 mm by 11 mm and is one of the thinnest mechanical diver’s watches on the market.
 Definitely a good thing when you consider how many practically unwearable behemoth dive watches exist.

 For every review, I measure the watch dimensions, with a digital caliper, three times for each dimension.
 This way I can communicate any differences between the manufacturer’s listed specifications.
 My measurements came out to 43 mm by 10.80 mm.
 So, while the diameter is actually a little wider than Cartier claims, the case is thinner.
 It is only a different of two-tenths of a millimeter, but it is also that much easier to slip underneath your cuff when it is time for dinner, after spending the day at the beach.

 The length from lug to lug is 48 mm.
 And the diameter, with the crown guards in 45 mm.
 The weight (as shown) with the rubber strap attached, is 113.6 grams, which translates well when wearing it for extended periods.